lbventura/ai-ml-studies/cnn-arch/README.md

 # Convolutional Neural Network Architecture for Image Colorization

 This is a simple CNN architecture for image colorization based on [assignment 2](http://www.cs.toronto.edu/~rgrosse/courses/csc421_2019/assignments/assignment2.pdf) of the Neural Networks and Deep Learning course of the University of Toronto.
-See details [here](http://www.cs.toronto.edu/~rgrosse/courses/csc421_2019/), section "Assignments".
+See more information in the course page [here](http://www.cs.toronto.edu/~rgrosse/courses/csc421_2019/).

 The goal is to colorize grayscale images (e.g, given a black and white image, predict the colors in the image).
 This is not a straightforward problem because the mapping from grayscale to color is not one-to-one.
 For example, a grayscale image of a red apple could be colorized in many different ways, depending on the color of the apple.